sparkcyf/DeepSME/README.md

 # DeepSME

-*De Novo Nanopore Basecalling of Motif Insensitive DNA Modifications And Alignment-free Digital Information Decryptions at Single-Molecule Level*
+*De Novo* Non-Canonical Nanopore Basecalling Unlocks Private Communication using Heavily-modified DNA Data at Single-Molecule Level

 ---
-We have proposed and verified a scheme for high-informative secure communication combining DNA methylation induced information encryption and nanopore sequencing based decryption, via de novo assembly of a private DeepSME basecaller.

 In short, this basecaller model can basecall the fully 5hmC modified DNA sequence with high accuracy.